Site Search

 What is FOG?

-FOG is fats, oils, and grease can build-up in private and City sanitary sewer pipes.
+FOG is fats, oils, and grease that can build-up in private and City sanitary sewer pipes.
 When FOG is washed down the sink or toilet it coats and sticks to the inside of sewer pipes.

 What are the most common sources of FOG?

-FOG comes from meat fats (bacon, sausage) lard, cooking oil, butter or margarine, food scraps, baking products, milk, ice cream, yogurt, sour cream, cream based sauces, salad dressings, cheeses and mayonnaise.
+FOG comes from meat fats (bacon, sausage) lard, cooking oil, butter or margarine, food scraps, baking products, milk, ice cream, yogurt, sour cream, cream-based sauces, salad dressings, cheeses and mayonnaise.

 Why is FOG a Problem?